Cris-Burlamaqui/Brewery/README.md

     - it's faster to implement designs, ideas and concepts;
     - and its live preview makes any kind of change easier to test.
 - The architecture used was MVVM dividing model, view and view model responsabilities.
 - The models objects were developed using ObservableObject protocol so when their values change they will be reflected in all views.
-Consequently the user interface will be updated whith the correct values.
+Consequently the user interface will be updated with the correct values.
 - As a result of the previous item the Codable protocol couldn’t be used because of its limitation of being implemented only in scructure objects.
 - This meant a further work to parse the data since it was necessary to use JSONSerialization intead of JSONDecoder.